Clusivity: Distinction in verbs

-In Tamil, on the other hand, the two different pronouns have the same agreement in the verb.
+In Tamil, on the other hand, the two different pronouns have the same agreement in the verb (quite opposite to the above examples).

 First-person clusivity

-First-person clusivity is a common feature among Dravidian, Kartvelian, and Caucasian languages, Australian and Austronesian languages, and is also found in languages of eastern, southern, and southwestern Asia, Americas, and in some creole languages.
-Some Sub-Saharan African languages also make the distinction, such as the Fula language.
+First-person clusivity is a common feature among Dravidian, Kartvelian, and Caucasian languages, Australian and Austronesian languages, and is also found in languages of northeastern, eastern, southern, and southeastern Asia, Americas, and in some creole languages.
+Some Sub-Saharan African languages also make the distinction, such as the Fula language, as well as some Indo-Aryan languages, such as Odia, Gujarati, Marathi, Sindhi, Rajasthani, Haryanvi, plus even in certain dialects (though not in the standarised (ṭaksālī) registers) of Saraiki, Punjabi and Hindustani (Hindi-Urdu).
 No European language outside the Caucasus makes this distinction grammatically, but some constructions may be semantically inclusive or exclusive.

 Singular inclusive forms

 Several Polynesian languages, such as Samoan and Tongan, have clusivity with overt dual and plural suffixes in their pronouns.
 The lack of a suffix indicates the singular.
 The exclusive form is used in the singular as the normal word for "I", but the inclusive also occurs in the singular.
 The distinction is one of discourse: the singular inclusive has been described as the "modesty I" in Tongan.
 It is often rendered in English as one, but in Samoan, its use has been described as indicating emotional involvement on the part of the speaker.